ArianeMora/scircm/README.md

 #### R version
+First install Rtools if you haven't done this yet.
+There are different versions (windows: https://cran.r-project.org/bin/windows/Rtools/, macOS: https://cran.r-project.org/bin/macosx/tools/)
 If you don't have conda, you'll need to do the below, first make sure you have reticulate installed.

 ```
 install.packages('reticulate')
 ```